CE-Programming/CEmu/README.md

 ------------ | ------------- | -------------
 <a href="https://i.imgur.com/0GZRIck.png"><img src="https://i.imgur.com/xZBkG65.png" /></a>|<a href="https://i.imgur.com/LznBl5u.png"><img src="https://i.imgur.com/DvZb3Zx.png" /></a>|<a href="https://i.imgur.com/26sioCw.png"><img src="https://i.imgur.com/y4ObHtQ.png" /></a>

+## Downloads
+The latest development builds are available here: https://ce-programming.github.io/CEmu/download

+Official ("stable") releases are available here: https://github.com/CE-Programming/CEmu/releases

+_Note that Release builds have an update checking feature, which is disabled in development builds._

 ## Features
 ### _Standard features_
 * Built-in ROM dump wizard.
 CEmu does _not_ rely on downloading an OS from TI's website nor does it have a custom boot/loader: a ROM from your own calculator is required.
 CEmu makes it very easy to get it.